What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 5. Are there any marketing technologies that can be cut?

 These are the questions you should ask yourself as you examine your budget.
-It's useful to look at the budget for the previous year from a high-level perspective, but it is also important to consider how many leads and sales each campaign generates relative to its cost.
+It’s useful to look at the budget for the previous year from a high-level perspective, but it is also important to consider how many leads and sales each campaign generates relative to its cost.
+Justifying every dollar spent on radio advertising is crucial to ensure a positive return on investment.

 ROI calculation formulas